MevSecurity/MevSecurity.github.io/content/posts/Geth DoS with GraphQL/index.md

 ![inQL Burp extension](5-inQL.png "image_tooltip")

-<u>Note:</u> since Geth is public, it is also possible to retrieve this information from the source [code](https://github.com/ethereum/go-ethereum/blob/master/graphql/schema.go).
+<u>Note:</u> since Geth is public, it is also possible to retrieve this information from the [source code](https://github.com/ethereum/go-ethereum/blob/master/graphql/schema.go).

-By analyzing the results, the **logs.query** from **Geth** is interesting because the filter **fromBlock** means that the server would have to recompute, for each GraphQL query, all the logs from the mentioned block.
+By analyzing the results, the **logs** query is interesting because the filter **fromBlock** means that the server would have to recompute, for each GraphQL query, all the logs from the mentioned block.
 This **seems expensive in terms of resources**.
 Using aliases for this query would look like this :
 ```code
 query {
     request1: logs(filter: { fromBlock: 4188901 }) {